 Signor Sassi is a London institution that has been around since 1984 and from 2007 the ownership belonged to the San Carlo Group.
 It ruffles up the sort of Italian food that ‘Mama’ used to make, comforting, simple, classic, wholesome and above all pretty damn tasty.
-Format wise you 2 narrow dining spaces as you walk in, warmly hued with dimmed lights, white table cloths, tiled floors and walls peppered with ‘A’ – ‘Z’ list celebrity photographs.
-It’s a vibrant place full of well heeled folk with suited waiters buzzing around, navigating through the tapered gaps between tables doing their thing and if you’re lucky they’ll congregate and sing you a melody!
+Format wise, there are two narrow dining spaces as you walk in, warmly hued with dimmed lights, white table clothes, tiled floors with walls peppered with ‘A’ to ‘Z’ listed celeb photos.
+It’s a vibrant place full of well heeled folk with suited waiters buzzing around, navigating through the tapered gaps between tables, doing their thing and if you’re lucky they’ll congregate and sing you a melody!
 You might get better Italian fare elsewhere but this London institution tucked away in Knightsbridge Green is worth checking out.

-The menus are extensive to say the least which are split across ‘specials’ that contain more dishes than your average restaurant, the normal menu, the ‘chefs specials’ and your obligatory in season truffle selection.
+The menus are extensive to say the least, they are split across the ‘specials’ which has more dishes than a John Lewis department store.
+There’s also their standard menu, the ‘chefs specials’ and your obligatory ‘in season’ truffle menu.

 Gamberoni Gorgonzola (£12.95).
 Yes that’s right tiger prawns with gorgonzola cheese.
-The prawns cooked beautifully, translucent and juicy.
-However, no offence but I will place this one in the weird pile – the cheese sauce over-powers the prawns and paired with the sweet chilli sauce on the same plate, the flavours clash.
+The prawns were cooked beautifully, translucent and juicy.
+However, the dish is belongs in the weird pile for me.
+Cheese is just a plain no with prawns, and that Thai style sweet chilli sauce only adds to the clash.

 Spaghetti lobster (£26).
-Sweet, sweet lobster jewelled into those al dente ravelled spaghetti.
-Cooked with the shell is obviously conducive of more flavour too.
+Sweet, sweet lobster at one with the al dente spaghetti.
+Cooking with the shell is obviously conducive of more flavour too.
 It’s a winner.
 My only gripe is that at a £26 price point there needs to be more lobster.

 Let’s not forget the sides now as they are worthy of a mention.
 First up is spinach sauté (£3.35) with garlic, chilli and Worchester Sauce.
 Spinach can be a dark art to cook and it holds a lot of water – I mean come on let’s be honest and say who likes watery spinach?
 Not here though, it was pitch perfect, full of flavour and a must have.